-Or give strawberry pie a try from Julia’s Simply Southern on one of those hot days.
+Or give the strawberry pie a try from Julia’s Simply Southern on one of those hot days.

 Gluten-Free Pie Crust Options

-If you are gluten-free or are serving guests that can’t have gluten, you can try swapping your flour for gluten-free flour.
+If you are gluten-free or are serving guests who can’t have gluten, you can try swapping your flour for gluten-free flour.